JoshuaIsaiah24/bonhomieEcommerce/README.md

 # bonhomieEcommerce

 The goal of this project is to showcase my skill in creating the backend layer of an E commerce website.
-This website has the following functions from:
+This website has the following functions:

 1. Products that are featured/on flash sale/newly added.
 2. Users can log in to their own account.